-To diagnose PSVT, your doctor may order an intracardiac electrophysiology study (EPS).
+If you have an abnormal heart rhythm or rate, your doctor may refer you to a specialist who is an expert in electrical problems of the heart.
+They are known as electrophysiologists or EP cardiologists.
+They may perform an electrophysiology study (EPS).
 This will involve threading wires through a vein in your groin and up into your heart.
-This will allow the doctor to place electrodes that will monitor your heart’s rhythm.
-An EPS allows your doctor to evaluate the electrical pathways of your heart over the course of one or two hours.
+This will allow your doctor to evaluate your heart’s rhythm by checking the electrical pathways of your heart.

-If you frequently have a rapid heart rate but your symptoms are not severe, your doctor can show you a technique for restoring your heart rate to normal, called the Valsalva maneuver.
+If you have a rapid heart rate but your symptoms aren’t severe, your doctor can show you techniques to return your heart rate to normal.
+It’s called the Valsalva maneuver.
 It involves closing your mouth and pinching your nose while trying to exhale and straining as if you were trying to have a bowel movement.
-You should do this while sitting and bending forward.
-Splashing ice water on your face is another technique to lower your heart rate.
+You should do this while sitting and bending your body forward.

 You can perform this maneuver at home.
 It may work up to 50 percent of the time.
 You can also try coughing while sitting and bending forward.
 Splashing ice water on your face is another technique to help lower your heart rate.

 Treatments for PSVT include medications, such as or flecainide or propafenone, to help regulate your heartbeat.
 A procedure called radiofrequency catheter ablation is a common way to correct PSVT permanently.
 It’s performed in the same way as an EPS.
 It allows your doctor to use electrodes to disable the electrical pathway that’s causing the PSVT.

 If your PSVT doesn’t respond to other treatments, your doctor may surgically implant a pacemaker into your chest to regulate your heart rate.

 PSVT is not life-threatening.
 However, if you have an underlying heart condition, PSVT could increase your risk of congestive heart failure, angina, or other abnormal rhythms.
 Remember that your outlook depends on your overall health and available treatment options.

 You asked, we answered